ejabbered/slpkg/README.rst

 to builds packages.
 Also uses the Slackware Linux instructions for installation, upgrading or removing packages.

-What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.
+What makes slpkg to distinguish it from the other tools; The user friendliness it's a primary target as well as easy to understand and use, also use colors to highlight packages and display warning messages, etc.